-Having to self-isolate and avoid contact with friends and family for at least twelve weeks is a tough one to get your head around.
+Having to stay at home during a lockdown and avoid contact with friends and family for months is a tough one to get your head around.
 It’s easy to get carried away with negative thoughts and dwell on all the things we are missing out on during this time.
 Instead, use this time to do things you want to do and are important to you.
 So one of the things I’m going to focus on is my health.
 Here are some of the ways I’m staying fit and healthy during lockdown.

 1. Maintain a routine